You can ask your private landlord to pay you compensation if disrepair caused damage to your belongings or made your health problems worse.

 - state that if the landlord doesn't put the problem right within that time, you intend to take them to court

-If, after the 20 working days are up, your landlord still hasn't fixed the problem, you can apply to the county court to claim compensation.
+After 20 working days have passed, you can apply to the county court to claim compensation if your landlord hasn't started repair work.

-You can claim compensation if items belonging to anyone in your household are damaged or destroyed because of your landlord's failure to carry out repairs.
+You can claim compensation for household items that have been damaged or destroyed because of your landlord's failure to carry out repairs, for example clothing and bedding damaged by mould or carpets and furniture damaged by water leaks.

 You can also claim compensation for items damaged or broken while repair work was being carried out.